pbikki/custom-terraform-container/README.md

     - If you don't have the ibm tools installed locally, you can use the console to obtain vlan ids.
 Navigate to [vlans](https://cloud.ibm.com/classic/network/vlans) on your account and click on the vlan in the desired region, and use the ID number from the *browser URL*

 ```
-docker run -it --rm --env-file=tf-variables.env csphoenix/custom-ibm-terraform:0.11.14-0.21
+$ docker run -it --rm --env-file=tf-variables.env csphoenix/custom-ibm-terraform:0.11.14-0.21
 ```
 The above docker run command opens an interactive bash session.
 The container has terraform and ibm terraform providers installed.
 A sample terraform plan is also included in the image.

-NOTE: If you run the script `run-tf.sh` as shown below, the terraform plan provided along with the image is executed and you might be billed accordingly.
+**NOTE:** If you run the script `run-tf.sh` as shown below, the terraform plan provided along with the image is executed and you might be billed accordingly.
 Take a look at the files before provisioning.

 ```
 root@1ad9f9eddbcf:/workdir# ls